mattpus/SaleAssistant/README.md

 - `Dependencies` wires everything together, ensuring the `RatesService` points to the local middleware (so keep the Go server running).

 ## Troubleshooting
-- **Rates errors / missing totals:** Ensure the Go middleware is running and reachable at `http://localhost:8080/rates`.
-The detail screen will show a connectivity warning otherwise.
+- **Rates errors / missing totals:** The app uses the cloud-deployed middleware at `https://saleassistant.onrender.com/rates`.
+If you see connectivity issues, check your internet connection or try running the local middleware for development.
 - **Auth failures:** The public Essential Developer endpoints require valid demo credentials; double-check username/password.
 - **Simulator build issues:** Clean derived data (`Shift+⌘+K`) and confirm the destination matches your installed SDKs.
-- **Backend port conflicts:** Override `LISTEN_ADDR`, for example `LISTEN_ADDR=":9090" go run ./cmd/server`, then update `ratesURL` in `Dependencies` (or add a runtime configuration) to match.
+- **Local development:** For local backend development, override `LISTEN_ADDR` (e.g., `LISTEN_ADDR=":9090" go run ./cmd/server`) and update `ratesURL` in `Dependencies` to point to your local instance.

-With the backend running, Go installed, and the workspace opened in Xcode, you can iterate on the SwiftUI client, extend the domain module, or evolve the Go middleware confidently with the provided unit tests.
+With the cloud backend deployed and the workspace opened in Xcode, you can iterate on the SwiftUI client, extend the domain module, or evolve the Go middleware confidently with the provided unit tests.
 Happy hacking!